codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/workflow-terminated-by-system.md

 If your workflow process has been terminated by the system for another reason that is not listed here, please let us know.
 {{site.data.callout.end}}

-As an example if you have a long running process that takes more than 15 minutes you can try adding a command that echoes something every 10 minutes to STDOUT before your command, like this:
+As an example, if you have a long running process that takes more than 15 minutes you can try adding a command that echoes something every 10 minutes to STDOUT before your command, like this: